collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Branches

 Regardless of which collaborative development model you use, the process for dealing with branches is very similar.
+The two main differences are that if you are using the "Fork and Pull" Model, you need to fork the repo before you clone it, and you need to check a box when you make the pull request if you want the maintainers to be able to change your pull request.

 </td></tr>